Make French Vanilla Ice Cream at Home

 Storage to prevent crystallization and flavor loss

-Store in an airtight container with plastic pressed directly onto the surface, then secure the lid.
-Minimize headspace to slow ice buildup and flavor dulling.
+Store ice cream in an airtight container with plastic pressed directly onto the surface, then secure the lid to minimize headspace and slow ice crystal growth and flavor dulling.
+Place tubs in the coldest part of the freezer (the back, away from the door) and avoid frequent temperature swings.

-Troubleshooting and Expert Tips
+French Vanilla Ice Cream recipe Troubleshooting and Expert Tips

 Dairy choices and why full‑fat matters

-• Stir constantly with a heatproof spatula to avoid hot spots.
+– Stir constantly with a heatproof spatula to avoid hot spots.

 Conclusion